 DANGERS OF DISCOGRAPHY:

-As many of us predicted from the sheep studies of the 1990s, punching a hole in the disc with the needle (or a tear from rotational trauma for that matter [i.e., a rim lesion]), does not bode well for the future of that disc.
-More specifically, any puncturing or evening pricking through the substance of the disc will biomechanically doom that disc to degenerative change and increase that disc's chance for herniation and becoming painful.
+As many of us predicted from the sheep studies of the 2000s, punching a hole in the disc with the needle (or a tear from rotational trauma for that matter [i.e., a rim lesion]), does not bode well for the future of that disc.
+More specifically, any puncturing or evening pricking through the substance of the animal disc will almost universally biomechanically doom that disc to a train of degenerative changes which may lead to a symptomatic disc herniation and all of its sequelae.
+[Rousseau MA, et al. Spine 2007; 32:17-24]

 A LITTLE MORE TECHNICAL DESCRIPTION: